 Prior to anesthesia, a thorough physical exam and blood tests will be performed to screen for diseases that could cause anesthetic complications.
 In particular, the liver and kidneys are assessed, since they break down and eliminate anesthetic medications.
-Patient evaluation allows the veterinarian to customize the safest anesthetic and pain management plan unique to your pet and his needs.
+Patient evaluation allows the veterinarian to customize the safest anesthetic and pain-management plan for your pet and his needs.

-An intravenous catheter will be placed for fluid administration throughout the procedure, and for emergency medications should complications arise.
+An intravenous catheter will be placed for fluid administration throughout the procedure and for emergency medications if complications arise.

 An endotracheal (breathing) tube will be placed in your pet for airway protection and oxygen administration, which he will receive throughout the procedure to ensure his blood stays oxygenated.

-Anesthetic medications slow down the heart and lungs, and each pet is closely monitored to ensure adequate cardiovascular and respiratory function are maintained.
+Anesthetic medications slow down the heart and lungs, so each pet is closely monitored to ensure adequate cardiovascular and respiratory function.
 From the moment your pet is placed under anesthesia, your AAHA-accredited veterinary team will monitor your pet’s vital signs, including:

 - Heart rate and rhythm